Vinayak21574/NetCityCabs/README.md

-A ready-to-be-deployed ACID-compliant, REST-based web application based on navigation services offered by a cyber hub in an idealized scenario.
-Features OAuth & encryption standards, custom Google Maps API, Business Intelligence dashboards, and automated real-time data management.
-Stakeholders include Passengers, Drivers, & Admins.
+A production-ready ACID-compliant, REST-based web app rooted in a visionary cyber hub's navigation services.
+Features robust security measures, including OAuth and encryption protocols, a custom Google Maps like tracking integration and Business Intelligence dashboards.
+Engineered for real-time data management automation, catering to the needs of passengers, drivers, and administrators alike

 Tech stack used:

-Backend->FastAPI, sqlalchemy, pydantic, JWT, OAuth2, CryptContext
+Backend->FastAPI, sqlalchemy, JWT, OAuth2

 Frontend->ReactJS, KonvaJS, TailwindCSS, ChartJS